2024-2025 Academic Catalog

 The study of the relationship between crime and place, with an emphasis on the impact of crime and crime control on communities and residents.

-Description of various types of deviant behavior; for example, mental illness, alcoholism, drug addiction, the professional criminal.
-Study of explanations for the consequences and the role of deviant behavior in modern society.
+Description of various types of social deviance from a sociological lens; for example, body art, self-harm, predatory violence, mental illness, sexuality, illegal drug use, and music subcultures.
+Study of explanations for the consequences and the role of conformity and deviance in modern society.
 Sophomore standing or higher.
+Prerequisites: Sophomore standing or higher.

 SOC 326.
 Law & Society.
 3 Hours